Circos > Documentation > Tutorials > Ideograms > Labels

 Most of the time, each chromosome will have one ideogram.
 However, if you use axis breaks and suppress the display of a region of a chromosome, a chromosome will have more than one ideogram.

-When chromosomes are broken up into multple ideograms, each ideogram is identified by a tag (e.g. a, b, c).
-You can have this tag added to the label.
+When chromosomes are broken up into multple ideograms, each ideogram is identified by a tag (e.g. a b c).
+You can have this tag added to the label using label_with_tag as described below.

 fonts